ararog/deboa/README.md

 ### vamo-macros

 Vamo macros is a collection of macros to make possible use structs as resources to be sent over vamo as client.
+It is also the new home of bora macro.

 ## License